-The Infrastructure fee and School fee (if applicable) are internal fees and it's not necessary to show them as separate budget items (unless the rules of the funding body state that you have to).
+The Infrastructure fee and Faculty/Centre fee (if applicable) are internal fees and it's not necessary to show them as separate budget items (unless the rules of the funding body state that you have to).

 An example is shown below of the difference between an internal budget, and how you can present the budget to your funding body:

 |18,532.58||Research Assistant (HEW 5/1 1.0 FTE for 3 months casual contract, including oncosts)|